nickchak21/QuarkGluonClassifiers/Notes_and_Results_of_Classifiers.md

 **EFP**

-The EFP classifier works by calculating the EFPs up to a specified dmax (starting at 5).
+The EFP classifier works by calculating the EFPs up to a specified dmax.
 Then, linear classifiers (Fisher's Linear Discriminant by default) are trained on the EFPs, taking all EFPs up to degree d with d from 1 to dmax.
+Therefore, using the default dmax=5, we get 5 AUC values, 1 for each d value.

-- Computationally expensive to compute the EFPs, probably is not GPU optimized
+- Computationally expensive to compute the EFPs, probably is not GPU optimized.
+Training process, on the other hand, is extremely quick
+- Extremely accurate using the defaults, with an AUC of 0.879 for d=5 (making it more accurate than the PFN using defaults)
+- Unclear how to optimize well, because it isn't structured like a traditional machine learning model